4paradigm/OpenMLDB/docs/en/deploy/compile.md

 [make-opts]: make-opts

-You can customize the `make` behavior by passing following arguments, e.g., changing the build mode to `Debug` instead of `Release`:
+You can customize the `make` behavior by passing following arguments.
+For example, changing the build mode to `Debug` instead of `Release`:

 ```bash
 make CMAKE_BUILD_TYPE=Debug